UK Extractive Industries Transparency Initiative Multi-Stakeholder Group

 Information on government assurance is available on request from email@example.com

 The MSG held their 22nd Meeting on 14 March 2017.
-The minutes will be available in due course.
+The minutes are now available.

 Minutes: 11 January 2017 (PDF, 161KB, 5 pages)